cdelgehier/oio-docs/doc/source/arch-design/sds_services.rst

 The conscience service has two main functions:

-- Service Discovery : A service uses Conscience to discover what kind of services are available in the namespace and how to contact them.
+- Service Discovery: A service uses Conscience to discover what kind of services are available in the namespace and how to contact them.
-- Load Balancing : Conscience performs load balancing using real time metrics that are collected from the storage nodes.
+- Load Balancing: Conscience performs load balancing using real time metrics that are collected from the storage nodes.
 A score between 0 and 100 is computed using a configurable formula and then used to make a weighted random selection.

 Key characteristics: